 - Consider your options for emergency contraception.
 This is safe, an effective but needs to be taken early.
-You visit your GP surgery or a Sexual Health Clinic as soon as possible.
+You should visit your GP surgery, pharmacy or a Sexual Health Clinic as soon as possible.
 It is also possible to obtain emergency contraception to keep ready for when needed from Dr Fox.
 It is NOT advised to order emergency contraception online for immediate use as there will be a delay in receiving due to delivery.

 - Continue and don’t stop your contraception.
 The contraceptive pill, for example, has not been shown to be associated with abnormal pregnancies, and if you stop taking it, and you are not pregnant now, you then run the risk becoming pregnant at any stage!
 So if you don’t want to be pregnant, always continue your contraception and don’t stop!

 Can anything interfere with the pregnancy test result?

 The test can be a false negative test or a false positive test (see above).
 Of note: commonly used medicines like hormonal contraception – or drugs and alcohol – do not interfere with a pregnancy test result.